domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Strive for continuous improvement; it's good enough for all intents and purposes.

 The best engineer is completely replaceable by another human; even better, by an algorithm.
 Thus, a good engineer strives for (and ideally achieves) self-automation.
 In fact, the Good Engineer successfully self-automates herself out of a job (oops!) - it's the necessary self-sacrifice for the greater cause of Good Engineering.
-Write & deploy (hand off) the engineering specification of yourself (what you do in your job).
+Write and deploy (hand off) the engineering specification of yourself (what you do in your job).

 MYOB (and BYOB): Mind your own business (and, while you're at it, bring your own dang brrr).